• Find a bachelor's degree

 Loyola University Chicago’s BS in Forensic Science is accredited by FEPAC and nationally ranked.
 This interdisciplinary degree program integrates classes from the fields of chemistry, anthropology, physics, criminal justice, and physics.

 The forensic science bachelor’s degree program requires the completion of 88 credit hours of forensic science program coursework in both the Forensic Biology/DNA track and the Chemistry track, in addition to Loyola’s core curriculum mandates.
-Graduates have numerous career options as forensic science technicians and forensic scientists in the fields of financial services, law enforcement agencies, accounting, or pharmaceuticals.
+Graduates have numerous career options as forensic science technicians and forensic scientists in the fields of:

 The Jesuits founded Loyola University Chicago in 1870.
 Today, it is a Catholic research institution of higher learning that consists of 11 colleges.
 US News & World Report recognizes Loyola as a best-value college and among the top universities in the nation.
 Loyola is home to more than 17,000 students with a student/faculty ratio of 1 to 14, giving students the kind of support and success that Catholic universities are known for.